Engineering Notes by Oriental Motor

 World K Series Single-Phase Induction Motors

-Induction motors are the most common and are rated for continuous duty operation.
+Induction motors are the most common and are rated for continuous duty operation for a wide range of output power from a fraction to thousands of horsepower.
 They're considered "asynchronous" motors due to the existence of a lag, or slip, between the rotating magnetic field produced by the stator and its rotor.
 The reason why they're called "induction" motors is that they operate by inducing a current onto the rotor.
 Since there's no friction besides the ball bearings, they offer an overrun of approximately 30 revolutions after power is removed (before gearing).

 The below image describes the design and construction of an induction motor.